telerik/kendo-ui-core/docs/controls/diagrams-and-maps/diagram/overview.md

 ### Data Binding

-This section requires that you are comfortable with the [general overview on the way databinding in Kendo UI works](http://docs.kendoui.com/framework/datasource/overview "Kendo UI Data Binding."), as Kendo UI dataSource is an essential concept that applies to the diagramming framework.
+This section requires that you are comfortable with the [general overview on the way data binding in Kendo UI works]({% slug overview_kendoui_datasourcecomponent %}), as Kendo UI dataSource is an essential concept that applies to the diagramming framework.

 You are able to define and customize data binding in various ways.
 To create a hierarchical Diagram, the easiest way is to pass a dataSource as an option together with a Kendo UI template, as demonstrated in the example below.